 April 15, 2020

-Several malicious Dark Reader's copies were created, thousands Firefox and Edge users were affected.
-Follow this guide to learn how to avoid malware extensions, and how to check that you've installed Dark Reader from the original source.
+Some hackers created malware that was pretending to be Dark Reader, and released under different names for Firefox and Edge.
+Follow this guide to learn how to avoid malicious extensions, and how to check that you've installed Dark Reader from the original source.

 Attack of the Clones

 An interesting malware technique was revealed recently.
 Multiple Dark Reader copies with similar names and additional code were removed from Firefox Add-ons and Microsoft Store.

 A malicious code was hidden and encoded in a *.png file.
 In 5 days it downloaded and executed another code, that was collecting data from web pages using fake forms, and later sent this data to a remote server.

 It turned out that similar attacks happen periodically and affect Chrome and Firefox users (upd.
 Edge too).

 If you were using such an extension, or noticed some strange website behavior, or remember getting an SMS security code when you were not trying to sign in somewhere, RESET ALL YOUR PASSWORDS, REISSUE YOUR CARDS or contact your bank.
 Check your Google, Microsoft, Amazon, or banking account activity history.